Direct Debit Returns

 From the original transaction record under Transaction details, Related transactions.

-Tip: To receive emails from Blackbaud Merchant Services when a direct debit transaction is returned or declined, from the web portal, subscribe to notifications.
-For more information, see Notifications.
+Tip: To receive email notifications when a direct debit is returned or declined, subscribe to notifications in the web portal.
+For more information, see Manage Notification Settings.

-Note: In lists and reports, direct debit returns that occur due to failed transactions appear as two line items: one labeled Direct Debit Return, and another labeled Adjustment, which includes the return fees.
+Note: In lists and reports, direct debit returns from failed transactions appear as two line items: Direct Debit Return, and Adjustment, which includes return fees.
+To find the original payment's reference ID, in the adjustment's menu

 Disputed payments

-For a list of common direct debit return reasons and recommended steps to resolve, see Debit Return Reasons.
+For common return reasons and recommended steps, see Debit Return Reasons.

-Tip: When a payer disputes a direct debit payment, Blackbaud Merchant Services invalidates the mandate associated with the payment method and it can't be reused.
+Tip: When a payer disputes a direct debit payment, Blackbaud Merchant Services invalidates the mandate for the payment method and it can't be reused.